 All applications for insurance are initially reviewed and assessed by lenders prior to submission to CMHC.
 Upon receipt of an application for mortgage loan insurance, CMHC assesses the risks presented by the borrower, property, market in which the property is located, and the application as a whole.
 Key borrower risk factors include the level and source of down payment and stringent credit requirements that demonstrate the borrower’s ability to manage financial obligations.

 Arrears and Claims Paid

 The profile of CMHC’s insurance-in-force demonstrates the nature and level of risk associated with the Corporation’s mortgage loan insurance business.
-As at 31 December 2015, the rate of arrears (loans that are more than 90 days past due over the number of outstanding insured loans) was 0.34%, consistent with year-end 2015*.
+As at 31 March 2016, the rate of arrears (loans that are more than 90 days past due over the number of outstanding insured loans) was 0.34%, consistent with year-end 2015*.
 With respect to transactional homeowner arrears, there was a slight increase from year-end due to the decline in the number of outstanding insured loans.
 Regarding multi-unit residential arrears, there was a decrease from year-end primarily due to the decrease in the number of delinquent loans.